Opulinks-Tech/OPL1000A2-SDK/Demo/README.md

 ## current_measure

-This demo provides users with a quick method to measure power consumption of OPL1000 with different options.
+This demo provides user with a quick method to measure power consumption of OPL1000 with different options.
 By this demonstration user can

 1. Configure and update the parameters of  wpa2_station project with special requirements
 2. Download opl1000.bin file for measuring power consumption of OPL1000 with different configurations.

 Please refer to "readme.md" and "OPL1000-Demo-low-power-current-measure-guide.pdf" files in current_measure folder for more information of how to use it.

+## MQTT

+This demo shows how to establish MQTT service (publish and subscribe) in a local area network.
+By this demonstration user can

+1. Use  MQTT example (under SDK\APS_PATCH\examples\protocols\mqtt folder) to build an firmware image to support private MQTT service.
+2. Install EMQ tool on a PC act as MQTT broker.
+And then OPL1000 device can establish MQTT service with broker.

+Please refer "OPL1000-Demo-MQTT-guide.pdf" document  in MQTT folder for more information of how to use it.